mrspecht/intro-to-python/README.md

 ## Python in action

+This introductory course covers the fundamentals of Python programming, from data types to exceptions.
+The topics are developed through simple and easy to understand examples.

+### What is Python?

 Python is a high-level, general-purpose programming language.
 It is notorious for having a very simple "pseudocode-like" syntax that places emphasis on readability and expressiveness.
 This not only makes code simpler to write but